x48115/web3-batch-call/README.md

     contracts,                 // Specify a list of contract objects to iterate through for this config.
 Must select addresses OR contracts abi,                       // Specify an ABI to use for all addresses in this contract config.
 If no ABI is specified a unqiue ABI will be fetched and cached for every address.
 If contracts are supplied ABI is optional, but ABI is required regardless if the "readAllMethods" option is set groupByNamespace,          // Specify true/false (default is false).
-If true contracts will be groups hierarchicly by namespace clearMemoryAfterExecution, // Specify true/false (default is false).
-If true cached ABIs will by removed after the batch call is complete.
-Only recommended if you have many large/different ABIs.
-Time vs memory trade-off logging,                   // Specify true/false (defaulse is false).
-If true every batch call will print the number of methods invoked as well as total execution time readAllMethods,            // Specify true/flase (default is false).
+If true contracts will be groups hierarchicly by namespace logging,                   // Specify true/false (default is false).
+If true every batch call will print the number of methods invoked as well as total execution time simplifyResponse,          // Specify true/false (default is false).
+If true response args will only have one value instead of an array of values.
+For instance, "balanceOf: 3434452155", instead of "balanceOf: [{ value: 3434452155, input: 0x3464545, args: ['0x123...'] }]" readAllMethods,            // Specify true/flase (default is false).
 If true the contract ABI will be used to fetch state for all viewable methods with no inputs
     readMethods: [
       // Array of methods with custom arguments